4imothy/treegrep/README.md

       --no-color       don't use colors if present
-      --max-depth <>   the max depth to search --threads <>     set the appropriate number of threads to use --max-length <>  set the max length for a matched line -s, --searcher <>    executable to do the searching [possible values: rg, tgrep] -l, --tree           display the files that would be search in tree format --glob <>        rules match .gitignore globs, but ! has inverted meaning, overrides other ignore logic -h, --help           Print help
+      --max-depth <>   the max depth to search --threads <>     set the appropriate number of threads to use --prefix-len <>  number of characters to show before a match --max-length <>  set the max length for a matched line -s, --searcher <>    executable to do the searching [possible values: rg, tgrep] --box-chars <>   style of box characters to use [possible values: single, double, heavy, rounded, none] -l, --tree           display the files that would be search in tree format --glob <>        rules match .gitignore globs, but ! has inverted meaning, overrides other ignore logic -h, --help           Print help